moos/wordpos/README.md

 });
 // true
 ```

 See `wordpos_spec.js` for full usage.

 Installation
 ------------

 Get the script `wordpos.js` and use it.  (npm module may be coming.)

-You may also want to manually download WordNet files from [here](http://wordnet.princeton.edu/wordnet/download/current-version/).
+You may also want to manually download [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).
 Unpack into folder (say `dict`).  [natural](http://github.com/NaturalNode/natural) will auto-download WordNet files --
-but I've found this to be unreliable as some of the files get truncated, leading the core program to hang.
+but I've found this to be unreliable as some of the files get truncated, leading the program to hang.

-Note: `wordpos-bench` requires a customized [uubench](https://github.com/moos/uubench) module (forthcoming).
+Note: `wordpos-bench.js` requires a [forked uubench](https://github.com/moos/uubench) module.

 API
 -------